 The Ideas Box: Providing low-income students in Detroit with academic support

 Access to education & culture

 After running a successful program in New York, the Detroit Mayor’s Office partnered with Libraries Without Borders to bring the Ideas Box to the Motor City.
 Once a beacon of American industrialism, Detroit currently has the highest rate of concentrated poverty in the United States, with nearly 40% of the population living below the federal poverty line.
-The poorest of Detroit’s residents also have significantly lower life expectancies than the poor of other cities in the United States, rendering them particularly vulnerable.
+The poorest of Detroit’s residents also have significantly lower life expectancies than the poor of other cities in the United States.